-DHTs all implement routing between their nodes in the application level to build the topology desired.
-The Kademlia network uses a binary tree topology [16], in which the distance is calculated using the XOR function.
-All nodes have some degree knowledge of the successively smaller subtrees of the network they are not part of.
+The Kademlia network uses a binary tree topology [20], as seen on Figure 3.
+All Kademlia nodes have some degree knowledge of the successively smaller subtrees of the network they are not part of.
 For any of these subtrees they have routing tables called k-buckets, which store IP addresses of nodes that reside in distant subtrees.
 When a node looks up a selected destination, it successively queries other nodes, which are step by step closer to the destination.
-The queried nodes answer by sending their kbuckets to the source.
-As nodes closer to the destination have greater knowledge of their neighbors, the lookup will get closer every step, as discussed in [16].
-The distance in the XOR metric is halved with every message, so the number of messages is $\log_2 N$ with N being the number of nodes in the tree.
+The queried nodes answer by sending their k-buckets to the source.
+As nodes closer to the destination have greater knowledge of their neighbors, the lookup will get closer every step, as discussed in [20].
+The distance in the binary tree is halved with every message, so the number of messages is $\log_2 N$ with N being the number of nodes in the tree.